Argostoli Cruises, Kefalonia

 Legend has it the Monastery of Agios Andreas houses the sole of Saint Andrew’s right foot.
 You’ll get to inspect for yourself on this tour.
 The church is believed to date back to the 13th-century.
 Inside, everywhere you turn is painted with colourful biblical scenes and there’s a huge chandelier hanging from the ceiling.
 But, the highlight is the silver casket containing the remains of the church’s saint.
 Next, you’ll head around the corner to the Robola Wine Cooperative.
 Here, you’ll be taken through the wine-making process from grape-picking to bottling, before tasting a selection of white, red and rosé wine.
 Your final stop is in Kourkoumelata – a picture-perfect village with a heart-warming history.
 After the 1953 earthquake destroyed most of the village, a local ship-owner paid to reconstruct all the buildings to their neo-classical glory.
 You can wander through and admire the beautifully-tended gardens, elegant villas and sweeping sea views.

 It’s often hailed as Captain Corelli’s Kefalonia.
 And you’ll get to visit one of the blockbuster’s most memorable locations, the world-famous Myrtos Beach.
 You’ll start with a trip to underground Melissani Lake.
 It was only discovered in 1951, but artefacts from the 3rd-century BC have been recovered here, from animal horns to tiles and slates.
 The 1953 earthquake caused the cave’s roof to fall in, so you’ll get an impressive light display as the sun reflects off the turquoise waters.
 You can take a boat out onto the lake, to get a closer look at the cave’s stalactites.
-Next, it’s time for a visit to the island’s most photographed stretch of sand, Myrtos Beach.
+Next, it’s time for a photo stop at Myrtos Beach.
 This mile-and-a-half-long curve of white pebbles is the setting for several scenes of Captain Corelli’s Mandolin.
 Your final stop is in Fiskardo village, where you’ll stroll past brightly-coloured Venetian buildings and waterfront tavernas, before heading back to port.